killergerbah/asbplayer/README.md

 ### asbplayer isn't including audio/screenshot in flashcards.
 - If you're mining streaming video make sure you use an extension keyboard shortcut (<kbd>Ctrl+Shift+X</kbd> by default) from the tab with the streaming video.

+### asbplayer isn't properly cropping screenshots from streaming video.
+- If the site is using an iframe for the video player then asbplayer won't know how to crop the screenshot properly.
+You will have to mine subtitles in fullscreen mode.
+- Make sure the browser zoom setting is at 100%.
+- You can also disable cropping altogether using the extension settings menu.

 ## Demos

 - [Sentence mining streaming video with asbplayer (synchronous workflow)](https://www.youtube.com/watch?v=W9Lf3C7sRzc)